 State regulations are specified for waiver providers regarding: medication administration, storage and disposal of medication, labeling of medication, prescription medications, medication record, medication errors and adverse reactions.
 State regulations allow for the administration of medication by unlicensed staff when trained using a standard Medication Administration course.
 Licensed nurses are not required to take the administration course as this is part of their clinical scope of practice under the State Nursing Board.
-State regulation specifies waiver provider responsibilities when participants self-administer.
-Self-administration guidelines appear in the regulations and setting-up and monitoring self-administration programs are taught as part of the Medication Administration Program.
+State regulation specifies waiver provider responsibilities when participants self-administration programs are taught as part of the Medication Administration program.